dpar39/ppp/README.md

 The front-end of the application is built using

 - Ionic Framework with Angular
-- Interact.js (for gesture processing)
+- Interact.js (for gesture handling)
 - ngx-color-picker (color picker component)
 - flag-icons (icons of country flags)